emacs45/homelab/README.md

 - All services are accessible via HTTPS only (handled by Traefik)
 - Pi-hole is protected with a web UI password via environment variable
+- Authentik can be used to protect dashboards (Grafana, Homepage, etc.)
 - The Traefik dashboard is disabled by default — enable with care

 ------------------------------------------------------------